rubygems/rfcs/text/0000-bundler-version-locking.md

 # Guide-level explanation

-If you need to pin the Bundler version, simply specify it in your `Gemfile` or `gemspec and run `bundle install` as usual.
+If you need to pin the Bundler version, simply specify it in your `Gemfile` or `gemspec` file and run `bundle install` as usual.

 If the running version doesn't meet the requirements, Bundler will install the specified version of itself, and then re-run itself using that version.